Mayo Clinic's approach

 • Coping with everyday concerns such as financial questions, transportation logistics and caregiver services with help from our social workers.

-• Thinking and memory changes that can occur after cancer treatment, including chemo brain, in the neurocognitive clinic.
+• Thinking and memory changes that can occur after cancer treatment, including chemo brain.

 • Nutritional counseling from dietitians who can offer support and tips if you experience difficulty eating or if you need help losing weight.

-• Stopping smoking through counseling and medications from compassionate experts in the Nicotine Dependence Center who can help you devise and implement a plan to quit.
+• Stopping smoking through counseling and medicines from compassionate experts in the Nicotine Dependence Center who can help you devise and implement a plan to quit.

 • Heart concerns from doctors in the Cardio-Oncology Clinic who evaluate and treat people who have heart disease or who are at risk of heart disease before, during and after treatment for cancer.

-• Sleep problems if you experience difficulty getting to sleep or staying asleep, with help from specialists in the sleep clinic.
+• Sleep problems if you experience difficulty getting to sleep or staying asleep, with help from specialists in sleep medicine.

 • Making healthy lifestyle choices through healthy diet, physical activity and stress management to improve your health during and after treatment.
-Breast cancer specialists can connect you with services such as Mayo Clinic Healthy Living Program and the free LIVESTRONG at the YMCA program for cancer survivors.
+Breast cancer specialists can connect you with services such as the Mayo Clinic Healthy Living Program and community exercise programs.

 Specialists discussing care with a patient